 What to do if your circumstances change

-If you remarry or start living with someone as if married to them you will no longer qualify for Bereavement Allowance.
+If you remarry, start living with someone as if married to them or form a civil partnership, you will no longer qualify for Bereavement Allowance.
 In this case you must tell the office that deals with your payments.

 What else you need to know